Creatige/Creatige-App/README.md

 * Login
   * User can log into the app

 * Register
   * User can create an account

 * Feed
   * Create a stream to view creations posted on the app
+  * User can tap on a post and it will display a detailed view of that post

 * Detail
-  * User can tap on a post and it will display a detailed view of that post
+  * Shows the picture embedded in the post
+  * Shows comments
+  * User can add comments

 * Create
   * User will be able to create AI generated pictures using a text description
   * User will be able to create AI generated pictures using a text description and an initialization image taken with the phone camera
+  * User can use advanced settings for creation

 * Profile
   * The user profile shows the user’s creations

 * Settings
   * User can log out of the app
+  * User can change their profile picture
+  * User can change their password
+  * User can change the visibility of their profile

 ### 3. Navigation